A Colonial Farmhouse, Better with Age | From Big City Bustle to Mountainside Retreat

 A light-drenched interior

 The original farmhouse was spacious but basic: a parlor, dining room, kitchen, bedrooms.
 A 1920s renovation added a living room, master bedroom and servants’ quarters.
-After a few home roofing inspections, the slate roof has been replaced, and a screen porch was closed in to create a sunroom, but many details of Pebbleton’s history still remain.
+The slate roof has been replaced, and a screen porch was closed in to create a sunroom, but many details of Pebbleton’s history still remain.
 In the entryway, the silky smooth banister is the same solid piece of chestnut from the home’s beginning.
 Most of the mantelpieces are original, if not to the home’s construction, then to the 1925 renovation.
 There are still quirks of a home built in another era, such as the tiny powder room tucked under the stairs.

 Over the years, the Van Allens have welcomed the assistance of three interior designers who have consulted on the house or offered more involved direction.
 Upstairs, the textiles and furniture are heavily influenced by Heidi Baldwin.
 Floral and muted jewel tones fill the sun-drenched spaces, with various floral fabrics on the window treatments throughout the house.
 Most of the textiles are in pale or neutral tones, with a delightful mix of patterns and botanical prints, creating a warm and serene space.
 One bedroom upstairs is papered with terra cotta toile on an off-white background, complemented by a gingham dust ruffle on the four-post bed, topped with an off-white knit bedspread.
 The result is a calm and charming guest room.